marcosrdac/easymeet/README.md

 ## Usage

 Basically create a Python dictionary with people names as keys and their available intervals per day as values.
 Hours and minutes are separated by colons (":") or "h"'s.
-Interval starts and ends are separated by minus signs ("-") or reticences ("...").
+Interval starts and ends are separated by minus signs ("-") or ellipsis ("...").
 For example:

 ```
 people = {